scottcarr/scottcarr.github.com/_posts/2012-8-9-work-like-woody-allen.md

 I want to try embracing that philosphy more.
 Recently, when I finished an application I had been working on, I realized it'd be much cleaner if I'd architected it differently.
-Only by completely my initial version of the application did I fully understand the problem I was trying to solve.
+Only by completing my initial version of the application did I fully understand the problem I was trying to solve.
 In this case I was able to rewrite everything from scratch in using the new architecture in a fraction of the time it took me originally.
 Once I have the write